Shrimp Curry Noodles

 I’m sure it will Renz!

-Oh how I love curry dishes and coconut curry is one of my favorites with that sweet and savory flavor combination that is incredible.
+Oh how I love curry dishes and coconut curry is one of my favorites.
+This is incredible.
 Thanks for sharing a great recipe!

 Thanks so much Analida!